 Topdanmark uses several levels of security systems to prepare for information security and cybersecurity threats.
 For example, the company has invested in early warning and incident management technologies.
 Topdanmark also performs vulnerability assessments continuously, and tests new systems for weaknesses before they are put into production.
 To counteract business interruption caused by information security or cybercrime, Topdanmark has a comprehensive contingency plan to ensure that business can be re-established as soon as possible.

-According to various risk scenarios, Topdanmark experiences an increasing risk from cybercrime.
-Topdanmark’s Cyber Security Board (including members such as the VP TAM, Director IT Operations, DPO, and CISO) regularly assesses the risk and the measures necessary to secure the required security level.
+Topdanmark’s Cyber Security Board (including members such as the VP TAM, Director IT Operations, DPO, and CISO) regularly assesses the risk arising from cybercrime and the measures necessary to achieve the required security level.
 The risk is managed and reduced, for example, by collaborating with external specialists within the field.
 Topdanmark's Board of Directors is annually briefed on cyber risks and the planned initiatives to reduce those risks.

 All new employees are introduced to Topdanmark’s Information Security Policy.
 In addition, Topdanmark has a separate e-learning course on information security.
 All employees and external consultants are obliged to complete and pass the course annually.
 An employee’s breach of Topdanmark’s information security policy can have employment-related consequences, including, at worst, dismissal.

-Hastings Group (Hastings) has a continuous improvement-based approach towards its information security framework, which is aligned to the ISO27001 standard, with appropriate supporting policies and processes.
-The framework seeks to address process and human vulnerabilities, reduce the complexity of Hastings’ technology and data estate, and embed security considerations by design in all of its business decision making.
+Hastings has a continuous improvement-based approach towards its information security framework, which is aligned to the ISO 27001 standard, with appropriate supporting policies and processes.
+The framework seeks to address process and human vulnerabilities, reduce the complexity of Hastings’ technology and data estate, and embed security considerations by design in all of its business decision-making.

-Hastings has dedicated Information Security, Cyber Security, Data Protection, and Compliance teams which are in place to protect and support its business, manage policies and controls, assess risks, and prevent unauthorized or inappropriate access to information.
+Hastings has dedicated Information Security, Cyber Security, Data Protection, and Compliance teams, which are in place to protect and support its business, manage policies and controls, assess risks, and prevent unauthorised or inappropriate access to information.
 Hastings is active across the industry in the areas of cyber and security threat intelligence and has membership of cyber co-ordination groups sponsored by the industry regulators.

-Hastings supports its employees to take the steps required to protect the organization.
-The company has mandatory training for all employees and supplementary cyber awareness training available as required.
-Hastings regularly engages with employees, so they are aware of threats and what to do if something goes wrong.
+Hastings has mandatory training for all employees and supplementary cyber awareness training available as required.
+The company regularly engages with employees, so they are aware of threats and what to do if something goes wrong.

-Mandatum Life’s information security and cybersecurity are developed systematically and in accordance with the information security strategy approved by the management, considering the ever-changing threat environment.
-The primary objective of the strategy is to ensure that the management has visibility of the status of information security, to determine the priorities of development activities and to provide adequate resourcing to implement these.
-In 2020, the strategy was updated for the years 2021–2022.
-The most emphasis will be put on enhancing capabilities in monitoring and developing the security architecture.
+Mandatum’s information security and cybersecurity are developed systematically and in accordance with the information security strategy approved by the management, considering the ever-changing threat environment.
+The primary objective of the strategy is to ensure that the management has visibility of the status of information security, to determine the priorities of development activities, and to provide adequate resourcing to implement these.

-Daily operations in information and cybersecurity management at Mandatum Life are based on the Information Security Policy, approved by the boards of directors of Mandatum Life and Mandatum Asset Management annually.
-The policy applies to all Mandatum Life employees and the representatives of stakeholders who process Mandatum Life’s information in connection with their assignments.
+Daily operations in information and cybersecurity management at Mandatum are based on the Information Security Policy, approved by the boards of directors of Mandatum Life and Mandatum Asset Management annually.
+The policy applies to all Mandatum employees and the representatives of stakeholders who process Mandatum’s information in connection with their assignments.
 The requirements of the policy are also included in agreements with subcontractors, service providers, and other external stakeholders.
-The policy is closely linked to other internal policies, such as the Information Management Policy and Information Management Principles, which include more detailed guidelines, putting emphasis on the perspective of information confidentiality and customer trust.
+The policy is closely linked to other internal policies, such as the Information Management Policy and Data Protection Policy, which include more detailed guidelines, putting emphasis on the perspective of information confidentiality and customer trust.
 Supplementary principles include Principles for use of the internet, data network, and email, User right principles, Log entry principles, Principles for the use of cloud services, Encryption principles, and the Mandatum Information Security Management System, amongst several different guidelines and best practises.

-The Information Security team led by the CISO is responsible for the operative management of information and cybersecurity.
+Mandatum’s Information Security team, led by the CISO, is responsible for the operative management of information and cybersecurity.
 The level of information security and cybersecurity is continuously assessed, and tests on processes and systems are conducted on a regular basis.
-Both information security and cybersecurity risks are monitored actively and reported quarterly to the Operational Risk Committee.
+Both information security and cybersecurity risks are monitored actively and reported quarterly to the Information and Cyber Risk Committee.

-Everyone employed by Mandatum Life or working on behalf of the company has the obligation to comply with the information security policy, principles, and guidelines, and to ensure compliance with relevant legislation.
+Everyone employed by Mandatum or working on behalf of the company has the obligation to comply with the information security policy, principles, and guidelines, and to ensure compliance with relevant legislation.
 The information security awareness and competence of employees is ensured through information security training and guidelines.
 The completion rate for e-learning is monitored periodically.
-In addition to general e-learning, different teams and units are provided with customized training throughout the year.
+In addition to general e-learning, different teams and units are provided with customised training on a needs basis.
 The information security awareness and competence of third parties is ensured through agreements and guidelines and, where applicable, through training.
-Employees are also regularly notified of security issues to raise awareness of, for example, phishing attempts and identity theft.

 Suspected breaches, abuses, or shortcomings in information or cybersecurity are reported directly to either the CISO or the Information Security team.
 In addition, employees can report these using an internal notification channel on the intranet.
 Reported incidents are managed according to the Data Protection and Information Security Incident Management process and, if necessary, escalated to the Crisis Management Team.